Core Knowledge History and Geography™

 - To reinforce learning: Between the two sets of instructional materials (CKLA and CKHG), there is some intentional overlap in topics, but in each series students read completely different text.
 Reading different texts on the same domains during the language arts and social studies blocks can give students repeated exposure to domain vocabulary.
 See these sample pacing guides for suggestions about how to coordinate the use of both CKLA and CKHG together.

-The CKHG materials made available for download are freely available for anyone to use, adapt, and share (with attribution), but no one is permitted to sell either the original program, an adaptation of it, or lesson plans that reproduce any part of it.
+The CKHG materials made available for download are freely available for anyone to use, adapt, and share (with attribution).
+No one is permitted to extract any images included in our PDF materials for use in any other way; to do so would be a violation of the agreements under which the images were licensed.
+No one is permitted to sell either the original program, an adaptation of it, or lesson plans that reproduce any part of it.
 For more information, see the Guidelines to Core Knowledge and the Creative Commons License.